-Mr.Franklin Wilson President
+Mr. Franklin Wilson President

-Mrs.Marva Donker Secretary
+Mrs. Marva Donker Secretary

-Mr.Gied Mommers Treasurer
+Mr. Gied Mommers Treasurer

-The day to day management of the school has been delegated to the director and the management team.
+The day-to-day management of the school has been delegated to the director and the management team.

-There are two department leaders: Lower Forms & Special Needs Department, and Upper Forms Department.
-An assistant department leader is appointed to lead the Vocational Department.
-The department leaders are members of the management team and part of teaching staff.
+There are three department leaders: Lower Forms, Vocational / Pro and Academic.
+The Care Coordinator, as well as the department leaders, are members of the management team and part of the teaching staff.

-The school has 21 teachers.
+The school has 23 teachers.
 Some teachers work full-time, others work part-time.
 Most teachers teach in more than one stream.
-Each class has a homeroom teacher.
+Each class has at least one homeroom teacher.

-The non-teaching staff consists of a financial officer, an administrative clerk, two cleaners, a cafeteria employee, and a security officer.
+The non-teaching staff consists of a financial officer, two administrative clerks, two cleaners, a cafeteria employee, a security officer and (teacher) assistants.